Man's Way with Women

 Man's Way with Women (Sången om den eldröda blomman) is a 1934 Swedish romantic drama film directed by Per-Axel Branner.
-It is based on the Finnish novel The Song of the Blood-Red Flower by Johannes Linnankoski.
+It is based on the 1905 Finnish novel The Song of the Blood-Red Flower by Johannes Linnankoski.

-The interior shots of the film were shot in Råsunda's Filmstaden studios and the exterior scenes in Uppland, Ramsele and Långsele.
+The interior shots of the film were shot at Råsunda's Filmstaden studios and the exterior scenes in Uppland, Ramsele and Långsele.
 The film premiered at the Röda Kvarn theatre in Stockholm on November 12, 1934.
-The film US release was in 1937.
+The film's US release was in 1937.

+Dwain Esper picked this Swedish drama for US distribution because it contained a nude swim.
+Esper would then create a "mind-boggling English dub", and a lurid promotion campaign for the film.